Modeling and Correcting Bias in Sequential Evaluation: Introduction

 In this paper, we present new approaches to modeling and mitigating sequential bias.
 In order to motivate our model, let us begin by defining three characteristics of the setting that we would like to capture: sequential evaluation, relative rating, and prior knowledge.
 We use sports competitions as our running example, but these characteristics apply to other applications where sequential bias has been empirically observed, including music competitions~\citep{flores1996elisabeth,ginsburgh2003musical,antipov2017eurovision}, hiring~\citep{vives2021erosion}, grading~\citep{unkelbach2012oral}, residency matching at medical schools~\citep{elbeaino2019orthopaedic,harahan2021interview} and grant review~\citep{wieczorkowska2021grant}.

 \begin{enumerate}[label=(\arabic*)] \item \textbf{Evaluation is carried out in a sequential manner.} As mentioned before, some sports competitions are inherently sequential, and judges score candidates immediately after their performances.
 A clear challenge in this setting is that we have to evaluate each candidate, without knowing information about future candidates.
 Consequently, evaluating candidates who appear earlier in the ordering—when judges have little information about the overall quality of the pool—is more challenging than evaluating candidates appearing later in the ordering.
 This aligns with the common belief---and empirical evidence (e.g.,~\citealp{flores1996elisabeth,bruin2006skating})---that candidates who perform earlier are at a disadvantage.
-We discuss two possible remedies to this.
+There are two possible remedies to this state of affairs, but both come with challenges.
 The first is to allow the evaluator to amend the scores on previous candidates as and when they see new candidates.
-However, this risks reducing fairness in the process, because judges may now be enabled to behave strategically (e.g., decreasing the scores on high-quality candidates earlier to intentionally boost the relative score of a later candidate).
-Amending scores of previous candidates also increases cognitive burden on the judges, since it requires that they faithfully recall and compare previous candidates with the later ones.
+However, such a procedure can be hard to implement in practice.
+For example, judges cannot change the court decisions on previous cases.
+Such a procedure also runs the risk of introducing strategic behaviors.
+For example, if a competition judge is in favor of a particular candidate, then they can amend the scores of previous competitive candidates in order to decrease their chance of winning.
+Amending scores of previous candidates also increases cognitive burden on judges, since it requires that they faithfully recall and compare later candidates with the previous ones.
 A second possible remedy is to refrain from scoring sequentially, and instead evaluate all candidates simultaneously at the end of the process.
 This strategy once again increases cognitive effort, requiring judges to memorize a lot more information than what is practical.
 It could also introduce other types of sequential bias.
 For example, it is well known in psychology that the earliest and latest items in a sequence are easier to recall than the others~\citep{murdock1962recall}, and people positively perceive items that they recall better.
-Drawbacks with both these remedies motivate careful modeling of sequential bias in these settings.
+In summary, both these natural remedies have drawbacks, which motivates careful modeling of sequential bias in our settings of interest.